As Samuel Hemming, the first Senior Grand Warden of the United Grand Lodge of England, once put it;

 Masons are viewed as living stones that can be shaped by breaking rough edges to live a life pleasing to our creator.

-When used by a Master of a Lodge, the Masonic Gavel is a figure of authority.
 He uses it to manifest his power in the lodge through his actions.
 Through this, he can maintain order in proceedings.

 Some lodges also in the United States have a travel gavel program used to promote visitation to other lodges as a unit.
 It promotes social interactions between lodges.